AthaSSiN/IITK_Bucks_Main/README.md

 To connect to the Blockchain:
 1. run `ngrok http 8000` to get the server online, and add the generated url to "me" in config.json
-2. config the config.json file according to your system, and run app.js.
+2. config the config.json file according to your system, (remember to change your public key path) and run app.js.

 The node will automatically connect to other nodes, and get the existing blocks, which will be stored in the 'Blocks' directory.